The End of Manual-Only Coding: Why AI Agent Orchestration Changes Software Delivery

 Agent: merges, deploys, monitors

-The human is doing three things: specifying what the system should do, verifying that the outcome matches the intent, and making the handful of judgment calls that require context the agent doesn't have.
-That's the 5%.
+The human is doing the work that decides whether the result is worth shipping: specifying what the system should do, verifying that the outcome matches the intent, and making the judgment calls that require business, product, security, and operational context.

-What happens inside the agent — why 95% accuracy is possible
+What happens inside the agent when the workflow is reliable

 The leap from "helpful autocomplete" to "autonomous developer" happened because of two things: multi-step tool use and reliable feedback loops.